TongLing916/tongling916.github.io/_posts/2018-11-1-Bundle-Adjustment.md

 ### 1 Introduction

-$$\quad$$ __Bundle adjustment__ is the problem of refining a visual reconstruction to produce _jointly optimal_ 3D structure and viewing parameter (camera pose and/or calibration) estimates. _Optimal_ meas that the parameter estimates are found by minimizing some cost function that quantifies the model fitting error, and _jointly_ that the solution is simultaneously optimal with respect to both structure and camera variations.
+$$\quad$$ __Bundle adjustment__ is the problem of refining a visual reconstruction to produce _jointly optimal_ 3D structure and viewing parameter (camera pose and/or calibration) estimates. _Optimal_ means that the parameter estimates are found by minimizing some cost function that quantifies the model fitting error, and _jointly_ that the solution is simultaneously optimal with respect to both structure and camera variations.
 The name refers to the "bundle" of light rays leaving each 3D feature and converging on each camera centre, which are "adjusted" optimally with respect to both features and camera positions.